This Website uses cookies to improve your visit on our website. More Info

 The cash flow formula is one of the most important methods for achieving a company's financial goals.
 It is a mathematical equation that represents a company's income and expenses in order to calculate liquidity.
 The cash flow formula allows companies to better control their financial situations and avoid short-term liquidity problems.
 It also helps businesses achieve their financial goals more efficiently and realistically.
 The cash flow formula is a cost-effective way to understand and manage a company's finances.

-Cash Flow comprises the total cash flow of a company.
-This includes revenues and expenses as well as investments and loans.
+Cash flow encompasses a company's entire flow of funds.
+This includes income and expenses as well as investments and loans.
 There are three main types of cash flow: operating, investing and financing.
-Operational cash flow refers to the cash flow generated by day-to-day business activities.
-This includes revenue from the sale of products or services and any costs incurred, such as wages, rent and taxes.
-Investing cash flow refers to the cash flow generated by investments in equipment or real estate.
-This includes, for example, the proceeds from the sale of fixed assets or the payment of dividends to shareholders.
+Operating cash flow refers to the cash flow generated by daily business activities.
+This includes revenues from the sale of products or services as well as all costs incurred, such as wages, rent and taxes.
+Cash flow from investment activities includes inflows and outflows of cash and cash equivalents from investments in or divestments of fixed assets (e.g. purchases/sales of machinery, real estate, shareholdings).
 Financial cash flow refers to the cash flow generated by borrowing or repaying loans.
-This includes, for example, interest and principal payments on loans or the distribution of retained earnings to shareholders.
+This includes, for example, interest and principal payments for loans or the distribution of retained earnings to shareholders..

 Interested in Studying Business Administration?